Contact Us

 Net Operating Income

-In optometry, if a practice doesn’t have a positive net operating income, it’s almost certainly losing cash (even if the negative result includes the owner’s wages).
+In optometry, a negative net operating income almost always means the practice is losing cash, even if that negative number includes the owner’s wages.
 However, a positive net operating income (or net income) doesn’t necessarily mean the cash in the practice’s checking account is increasing.

 Remember, net operating income doesn’t include interest payments.
-And while the Net Income at the bottom does reflect interest, those interest payments are coupled with principal payments, which only show up on the Balance Sheet and Statement of Cash Flows.
+And while the Net Income at the bottom includes interest, it doesn’t account for principal payments, which only show up on the Balance Sheet and Statement of Cash Flows.

 Even so, if your net operating income is low, chances are you’re having cash flow issues.
-On the other hand, if it’s strong, you’d have to have a LOT of debt to really be struggling as an owner.
-Next week, we’ll make a lateral move (visually, diagonal, down, and to the right) from the Net Operating Income line on the QuickBooks P&L to the EBITDA line on the Benchmarks P&L, where we’ll learn that even the most normalized benchmarks still have to be read with care.
+On the other hand, if it’s strong, you’d have to have a LOT of debt to be struggling as an owner.
+To dig deeper, check out our Part 2 blog, where we move from the Net Operating Income line on the QuickBooks P&L to the EBITDA line on the Benchmarks P&L. We also explore why even the most normalized benchmarks need to be interpreted with care.